leth02/blog/_posts/2024-09-25-concurrency-in-swift.md

 ```

 #### Task tree
+Whenever we make a call from one async function to another, the same task is used to execute the call.
+The function therefore inherits all attributes of that task.
+If we create a new structured task inside the function, it becomes the child of the task that the function is running on.
+Task are not the child of a function, but their lifetime may be scoped to it.

+A task tree is made up of links between each parent and its child tasks.
+A link enforces that <mark>a parent task can only finish its work if all of its child tasks have finished, even if abnormal control-flow which would prevent a child task from being awaited.</mark> Swift will automatically mark the unwaited task as cancelled and await for it to finish before exiting the function.
+Marking a task as cancelled does not stop the task.
+If a task is cancelled, all of its subtasks are cancelled, too.
+The function only exits when all of the structured tasks it created directly or indirectly have finished.
+This is called structured task guarantee.

 #### Cooperative cancelation
 Since tasks are not stopped immediately when cancelled, we must check for the cancellation status of current task in an appropriate way.